rohitmalavathu/EDITAIAdvancedTechQuestions/README.md

 # **Project: EDITAISummerInternship**

-I've created a README file summarizing your project, including data sources, methodology, key features, dependencies, and future improvements.
-Let me know if you'd like any modifications!

 ---

 ## **Overview**
-This project focuses on analyzing image datasets, specifically calculating Nucleus-to-Cytoplasm (NC) ratios and evaluating model performance using Mean Absolute Error (MAE).
+This project focuses on analyzing the Nucleus-to-Cytoplasm (NC) ratios of urine cells and evaluating model performance using Mean Absolute Error (MAE).
 It includes a PyTorch-based image segmentation model to predict masks for input images.

 ---

 ## **Data Sources**
 The dataset consists of images and their corresponding segmentation masks.
 The masks are used to determine the NC ratio, which serves as an indicator of potential malignancy.
+The data comes from https://github.com/jlevy44/PreliminaryGenerativeHistoPath.

 ---